doctorfree/nvim-plug/README.md

 # Asciiville Neovim text editor

+**[Note:]** This is an older `vimscript` based Neovim configuration using `vim-plug`.
+While it is loaded with features and quite spiffy, Asciiville will be moving to the [Lazyman](https://github.com/doctorfree/nvim-lazyman) `Lua` based `Lazy` Neovim configuration.

-[Neovim](https://neovim.io) is a fork of the [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) text editor that strives to improve the extensibility and maintainability of Vim.
+[Neovim](https://neovim.io) is a fork of the [Vim](<https://en.wikipedia.org/wiki/Vim_(text_editor)>) text editor that strives to improve the extensibility and maintainability of Vim.
 Some features of the fork include built-in Language Server Protocol support, support for asynchronous I/O, and support for scripting using Lua.

 ![](screenshots/neovim.png)